Blog

 Email domain

 The reports typically go out from an email address for agency purposes such as SEO reporting or sending out various dashboard types for paid ads.
-If the report is going out through email, the sender's domain should be the domain of the customer or client, not of the reporting tool.
+If the report is going out through email, the email domain set up should be such that the sender appears as the customer or client.

 Dashboard domain